voltrue2/aeterno/README.md

 **NOTE:** This is used only when you are using aeterno programatically.

-## .aeternorc file
+## .aeternoc file

-aeterno module can read `.aeternorc` file to allow configurations from outside.
+aeterno module can read `.aeternoc` file to allow configurations from outside.

 The configurable values are: